 "Turabian's A Manual for Writers of Research Papers, Theses, and

-Dissertations continues a tradition of providing one of the
+Dissertations continues a tradition of providing one of the best

-illustrating proper formatting of items."--Cynthia Goode "American
+formatting of items."--Cynthia Goode "American Reference Books

-Reference Books Annual"
+Annual"

 "Without doubt, for anyone interested in learning about